EncinasBartos/TBarrier/TBarrier/2D/demos/DiffusionBarriers/EllipticEulerianDiffusionBarriers/readme.txt

 [1] Haller, G., Karrasch, D., & Kogelbauer, F. (2018).
 Material barriers to diffusive and stochastic transport.
 Proceedings of the National Academy of Sciences, 115(37), 9074-9079.

-[1] Serra, M., & Haller, G. (2017).
+[2] Serra, M., & Haller, G. (2017).
 Efficient computation of null geodesics with applications to coherent vortex detection.
 Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences, 473(2199).

-[2] Notebook 5.4.2. in "Transport Barriers and Coherent Structures in Flow Data" by Prof. George Haller.
+[3] Notebook 8.2. in "Transport Barriers and Coherent Structures in Flow Data" by Prof. George Haller.

+[4] Link to YouTube Tutorial: https://youtu.be/gyDxsiqKezk